 - have been issued by an authorized official of that organization

 Tier-1 Entrepreneur Maintenance Funds must be in the form of cash funds.
 It must not include any overdraft facilities.
-Other accounts or financial instruments (such as shares, bonds and pension funds), are not accepted regardless of notice.
+Other accounts or financial instruments (such as shares, bonds and pension funds), are not acceptable regardless of notice.

 For Tier-1 Entrepreneur Maintenance Funds, the applicant must provide one of the following: